-- Oxygen and the rental of equipment to administer oxygen (including tubing connectors and masks). - Equipment to assist mobility, such as a standard wheelchair pediatric wheel chair, or custom wheel chair when prescribed by a physician to meet a medically necessary functional need. - A standard Hospital-type beds, hospital type crib, hospital youth bed, custom hospital bed. - Negative pressure wound therapy pumps (wound vacuums). - Burn garments. - Insulin pumps and all related necessary supplies as described under Diabetes Services in this section. - External cochlear devices and systems.
+- Oxygen and the rental of equipment to administer oxygen (including tubing, connectors and masks). - Equipment to assist mobility, such as a standard wheelchair pediatric wheel chair, or custom wheel chair when prescribed by a physician to meet a medically necessary functional need. - A standard Hospital-type beds, hospital type crib, hospital youth bed, custom hospital bed. - Negative pressure wound therapy pumps (wound vacuums). - Burn garments. - Insulin pumps and all related necessary supplies as described under Diabetes Services in this section. - External cochlear devices and systems.
 Surgery to place a cochlear implant is also covered by the Plan.
 Cochlear implantation can either be an inpatient or outpatient procedure.
 Benefits for cochlear implantation are provided under the applicable medical/surgical Benefit categories in this SPD.
-See Hospital - Inpatient Stay, Rehabilitation Services - Outpatient Therapy and Surgery - Outpatient in this section. - Shoe inserts, arch supports, shoes (standard or custom), lifts and wedges and shoe orthotics when prescribed by a Physician. - Custom foot orthoses for persons with impaired peripheral sensation and/oraltered peripheral circulation (e.g. diabetic neuropathy and peripheral vascular disease). - Braces that stabilize an injured body part, including necessary adjustments to shoes to accommodate braces.
-Braces that stabilize an injured body part and braces to treat - curvature of the spine are considered Durable Medical Equipment and are a Covered Health Service.
+See Hospital Inpatient Stay, Rehabilitation Services Outpatient Therapy and Surgery Outpatient in this section. - Custom molded cranial orthotics (helmets), when prescribed by Physician. - Custom foot orthoses for persons with impaired peripheral sensation and/or altered peripheral circulation (e.g. diabetic neuropathy and peripheral vascular disease). - Braces that stabilize an injured body part, including necessary adjustments to shoes to accommodate braces.
+Braces that stabilize an injured body part and braces to treat curvature of the spine are considered Durable Medical Equipment and are a Covered Health Service.
 Braces that straighten or change the shape of a body part are orthotic devices and are excluded from coverage.
-Dental braces are excluded from coverage. - Mechanical equipment necessary for the treatment of chronic or acute respiratoryfailure (except that air-conditioners, humidifiers, dehumidifiers, air purifiers and filters, and personal comfort items are excluded from coverage). - Elastic/compression stockings when prescribed by a physician and is used for amedical condition.
+Dental braces are excluded from coverage.

+- Mechanical equipment necessary for the treatment of chronic or acute respiratory failure (except that air-conditioners, humidifiers, dehumidifiers, air purifiers and filters, and personal comfort items are excluded from coverage). - Elastic/compression stockings when prescribed by a physician and is used for a medical condition.